nwhitehead/tinysoundfont-pybind/README.md

 Video frames can then be synchronized to the latest audio count taking into account any fixed playback or video synchronization delays.
 This method has higher latency but lower jitter and consistent delay.

+A final option is to use the smallest buffer possible to minimize latency but also record timing information for every event.
+Then during audio rendering use the timing information to position the events to the correct sample.
+For example, a single `noteon` event might need to happen half way through a buffer in the callback.
+This could be accomplished with the following code:

+    # Assume we are inside a PyAudio callback
+    buffer = memoryview(bytearray(frame_count * 2 * 4))
+    start = frame_count * 2 * 4 // 2
+    # Render first half
+    sf.render(buffer[:start])
+    sf.channel_note_on(0, 48, 1.0)
+    # Render second half
+    sf.render(buffer[start:])
+    return (bytes(buffer), pyaudio.paContinue)

+It is important to wrap the `bytearray` buffer with `memoryview` so that the slicing operations into the buffer do not copy memory in the buffer but instead refer to subsections of the buffer.

 ## Local build and test